-7. Microchip number to be recorded on passport.
-Insertion of microchip at the owner's discretion; may be done at registration or inspection.
-Previous microchips can be used if number can be read
+7. Microchip number will be recorded on passport when provided.
+Microchipping is at the owner's discretion.

 Note: In certain circumstances where it is not possible for the owner of a horse to obtain a covering certificate for an animal, a passport may be issued with recorded pedigree at the discretion of the IDHSNA Board of Directors.